Rethinking Group Recommender Systems in the Era of Generative AI: From One-Shot Recommendations to Agentic Group Decision Support: Understanding Decision-Making Processes

-\citet{Jameson2022}~review questions of human-decision making in recommender systems both for individual user decision scenarios and for decisions in group settings.
+\citet{Jameson2022}~review questions of human decision-making in recommender systems, both for individual user decision scenarios and for decisions in group settings.
 They begin their analysis with a discussion of the possible purposes of recommender systems.
-They find that in some cases the purpose of the system is mainly to \emph{reduce the choice set} through information filtering, whereas in other cases the purpose is to help users to actually \emph{make a decision}.
+They find that in some cases the purpose of the system is mainly to \emph{reduce the choice set} through information filtering, whereas in other cases the purpose is the encompassing goal to help users to actually \emph{make a decision}.
 In group recommendation scenarios, the latter is usually the case, and understanding human decision-making processes is thus particularly important when designing a GRS.
-Furthermore, such an understanding is also important when we have to deal with ``high involvement'' use cases of recommender systems.
-A low involvement use case would be when a system selects and automatically plays music in the background.
-At the other end of the spectrum there are use cases where users make deliberate comparisons or interactively select an item in an iterative decision process.
-Again, group recommendation problems, as envisioned in this paper, more often than not may fall into the high-involvement area of this spectrum, where group members may need multiple interaction rounds before settling on a decision.
+Furthermore, such an understanding is also important when we have to deal with ``high involvement'' application scenarios of recommender systems.
+A low involvement scenario would be when a system selects and automatically plays music in the background.
+At the other end of the spectrum there are scenarios where users make deliberate comparisons or interactively select an item in an iterative decision process.
+Again, group recommendation problems, as envisioned in this paper, more often than not requires a system support when they fall in the high-involvement area of this spectrum, where group members may need multiple interaction rounds before settling on a decision.
 What adds to the involvement in GRS settings is the potential existence of complex social relationships between group members and other phenomena known from the literature on group dynamics and group decision making~\cite{Eden2020,Forsyth2019}, e.g., when and how group members change their mind.

 Regarding the \emph{quality of choices} that are facilitated by a recommender system, the evaluation can also become quite complex for a group recommender system.
 Individual group members may not only have diverging preferences, but also different beliefs about what represents a desirable decision outcome.
 Furthermore, a decision might be preferable for some members if it avoids negative effects such as conflicts among group members.
 In addition, in group recommendation scenarios, there might be an increased desire for \emph{justifiability} of the decision outcome.
 From the perspective of the decision-making literature~\cite{Eden2020}, we note that it is not only important to justify the decision, but also that the decision-making \emph{process} is perceived as being plausible, fair and transparent.
 Thus, a GRS should be able to establish these criteria in order to maximize its acceptance.